josephsmithberger/XogotDocs/Documentation.docc/Manual/3d/particles/attractors.md

 at the boundary border and slowly at the center (middle), slowly at the boundary and fast at the center (right).}

-The Directionality property changes the direction towards which particles are pulled.
+The `Directionality` property changes the direction towards which particles are pulled.
-At a value of 0.0, there is no directionality, which means that particles are pulled towards the attractor's center.
-At 1.0, the attractor is fully directional, which means particles will be pulled along the attractor's local -Z-axis.
+At a value of `0.0`, there is no directionality, which means that particles are pulled towards the attractor's center.
+At `1.0`, the attractor is fully directional, which means particles will be pulled along the attractor's local `-Z`-axis.
 You can change the global direction by rotating the attractor.
-If Strength is negative, particles are instead pulled along the +Z-axis.
+If `Strength` is negative, particles are instead pulled along the `+Z`-axis.

 @Image(source: "particle_attractor_direction.png", alt: "Different attractor directionality values") {No directionality (left) vs. full directionality (right).
 Notice how the particles move along the attractor's local Z-axis.}

-The Cull Mask property controls which particle systems are affected by an attractor based on each system's [visibility layers](https://docs.godotengine.org/en/stable/classes/class_visualinstance3d.html#class-visualinstance3d).
+The `Cull Mask` property controls which particle systems are affected by an attractor based on each system's [visibility layers](https://docs.godotengine.org/en/stable/classes/class_visualinstance3d.html#class-visualinstance3d).
 A particle system is only affected by an attractor if at least one of the system's visibility layers is enabled in the attractor's cull mask.

-> Warning:
->
-> There is a known issue with
-> GPU particle attractors that prevent the cull mask from working properly in Godot 4.0.
-We will
-> update the documentation as soon as it is fixed.
->

 ## Box attractors

 @Image(source: "particle_attractor_box_entry.png", alt: "Particle attractor box") {Box attractor in the node list}

 Box attractors have a box-shaped influence region.
-You control their size with the Extents property.
-Box extents always measure half of the sides of its bounds, so a value of (X=1.0,Y=1.0,Z=1.0) creates a box with an influence region that is 2 meters wide on each side.
+You control their size with the `Extents` property.
+Box extents always measure half of the sides of its bounds, so a value of `(X=1.0,Y=1.0,Z=1.0)` creates a box with an influence region that is 2 meters wide on each side.

-To create a box attractor, add a new child node to your scene and select GPUParticlesAttractorBox3D from the list of available nodes.
+To create a box attractor, add a new child node to your scene and select `GPUParticlesAttractorBox3D` from the list of available nodes.
 You can animate the box position or attach it to a moving node for more dynamic effects.